Learning Context-Adaptive Task Constraints for Robotic Manipulation: LEARNING ADAPTIVE TASK CONSTRAINTS FROM DEMONSTRATION

-where $\mathbf{\sigma}^2_{\kappa}(t) \in \mathbb{R}^L$ is the variance over all demonstrations recorded in context $\mathbf{\kappa}$ and $\bar{\sigma}_{\kappa}^2$ is the maximum variance, which is used as normalization factor.
-The idea is that a high variability in the user demonstrations corresponds to a low priority of the task constraints and vice versa.
+Since we perform $D$ different user demonstrations per context, each point in the trajectories can be assigned a variance $\sigma_\kappa(t)$, which describes the variability of the demonstrations in context $\mathbf{\kappa}$.
+In the algorithm, we use this variance to provide an estimate of the task priorities.
+The key idea is that a high variability in the user demonstrations corresponds to a low priority of the task constraints and vice versa.
 Figuratively, this means that a demonstrated motion with low variability throughout all demonstrations is "constrained" and thus very important for the performed task, while a high variability reflects less important parts of the task.
 When, for example, performing a task like polishing a table, the motion perpendicular to the table surface is constrained and a low variability will be perceived in that direction.
 Thus the corresponding task constraint is assigned a high priority.
 The motion parallel to the surface on the other hand is quite arbitrary and can be assigned lower priority, i.e. the motion must not be tracked very accurately.

-Figure~\ref{fig:task_constraint_estimation_example} illustrates the reproduction of a motion (only x-position) in a fixed context.
+As an example, Figure~\ref{fig:task_constraint_estimation_example} illustrates the reproduction of a motion (only x-position) in a fixed context.
 Figure~\ref{fig:task_constraint_estimation_example_1} shows the mean and spread of $K=3$ mixture components fitted to $D=10$ different user demonstrations, the predicted trajectory using GMR and the mean trajectory from the user demonstrations.
 Figure~\ref{fig:task_constraint_estimation_example_2} shows the resulting confidence interval $2\sigma$, which is used to estimate the task weights according to Equation~(\ref{eq:weight_estimate}).